christianb/android-custom-views-course/README.md

 - `vararg values`: range of values the animation should apply

 Once you have an instance of `ObjectAnimator` you can call `start()` and `cancel()`.

+The __ObjectAnimator__ is useful when you do not have control over the view you want to animate.
+However, if you own the view you wanna animate you should consider `ValueAnimator` instead.
+Actually `ObjectAnimator` extends `ValueAnimator`.

 #### Loop
 By default `ObjectAnimator` will animate only once without any loop.